UniversityOfSaskatchewanCMPT371/term-project-2024-team-3/parser-prototpype/README.md

   - Steps
   - Distance
 - The extracted data is saved in the `output/` directory as CSV files with the labels `heartrate.csv`, `calories.csv`, `steps.csv`, and `distance.csv`.
+- CSV Merging: After parsing, the data from all categories is merged into a single fitbit_data.csv that contains all extracted data.
+-	Error Handling: The parser now handles file path errors and data validation, ensuring robustness in case of missing or corrupt files.
+- Progress Bar: A tqdm progress bar is added to visually track the progress while parsing files.

 ---